gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 couldn't tell anyone when I came here.
 I would be in ever so much trouble if people found out.
 Even back home…"  I looked away from her as if ashamed.
 "It's why I fled.
 Not the marriage.
-My family has passed this secret knowledge down through generations, and when the admirals caught wind of it---well."
+My family has passed this secret knowledge down through generations, and when the admirals caught wind of it—well."
 I spread my palms as if to say, here I am.

 "Oh, cherished, that's *awful*," she gasped.
-"I would never have thought…  I mean, I would never have guessed that you---"
+"I would never have thought…  I mean, I would never have guessed that you—"

 "Exactly," I said warmly.
 "You would never have guessed, and neither would anyone else, and I trust you to keep it a secret.
 You will, won't you?